zenkavi/Self_Regulation_Ontology/README.md

 2. Using your favorite text editor, edit the file to specify the location of the project directory on the line starting with "base directory".
-For example, on my computer it looks like:
+For example, on my computer it looks like: base_directory:/Users/poldrack/code/Self_Regulation_Ontology/

-base_directory:/Users/poldrack/code/Self_Regulation_Ontology/
+Note: If you do not create a settings file, one will be created by the setup.py file (see below) with default values

 ### Organization of the repository